 4.5.1 Qualifications.
-Members of the active Medical Staff have the option of becoming members of the senior-active Medical Staff at the age of sixty-two (62) years, or after having completed twenty-five (25) years of duty on the active Medical Staff.
+Prior to January 1, 2023 members of the Active Medical Staff had the option of becoming members of the Senior-Active Medical Staff at the age of sixty-two (62) years, or after having completed twenty-five (25) years of duty on the Active Medical Staff.
+Active Medical Staff members who exercised that option prior to January 1, 2023 may continue to retain Senior-Active Status.
+Effective January 1, 2023 Active